wiseman-timelord/FileCollect-Py/README.md

 - Ensure downloads confirmations ie "Downloading: examplefilename.pdf", "Completed: examplefilename".
 - Final summary stats with completed/failed.
 - format menu 100% correctly.
-- random delay between starting next download, toggle, None, 15, 30, 120, 240, 480 seconds, from menu. independent timers for async mode.
+- random delay between starting next download, toggle, will delay the next download by random number between, 1s and the additional toggleable amount of Off/15/30/60/120/240/480 seconds, from menu item "6.
+Random Delay", where Off would turn the random amount of additional time off, the specific amunt of time will be calculated each time, with a maximum number of additional time of whatever was selected. independent timers for each of the downloads in async mode, done optimally.
 - utils getting big? assess moving download process code to new script ".\scrips\manager.py".
 - check everything over.
 - run live tests & bugfix.